consiglionazionaledellericerche/jscontact-tools/README.md

 ```

-To pretty print serialized JSContact objects, use the following:
+To pretty print serialized Card objects, use the following:

 ```